What is the effect of death on state benefits and credits?

 If you are on a low income and you are arranging a funeral, you may be able to get a ‘funeral payment’ to help you pay for the funeral.
-Any money you get is usually paid back from the deceased’s estate.
+You might have to repay some or all of the money you get, from the deceased’s estate.

 You can only get a funeral payment if you meet certain criteria, for example you must claim within three months of the funeral, you must get certain benefits or tax credits, and you must meet the rules on your relationship with the deceased.
 You can find more information on GOV.UK.

 If you have not paid the funeral director, the funeral payment will be paid directly to them.
 If, however, you have already paid the funeral director, you will receive the funeral payment.

 The amount you get depends on your particular circumstances and also on whether the deceased had a pre-paid funeral plan that covers some of the funeral costs.

 There is more information on funeral payments, including how to claim them on the GOV.UK website.

 If the deceased was normally resident in Northern Ireland, you should follow the guidance on the nidirect website, as the claim procedure is different.